Florida Boat Accident Lawyers

 The Jones Act was passed by Congress in 1920 to allow workers at sea to recover damages for their injuries.
 It covers workers such as seamen, commercial fishing vessel workers, oil and gas rig employees, officers, and cruise ship workers.
 Benefits that can be obtained include "maintenance and cure" or a daily salary, and access to medical care.
 Workers' compensation used by land-based employers to cover injuries among employees, does not apply to seamen working on a ship.

-Our Florida maritime law firm can help you prove your injury was caused by the negligence of the ship owner or due to the ship being unseaworthy.
+Our law firm can help you prove your injury was caused by the negligence of the ship owner or due to the ship being unseaworthy.
 We can help answer the technical questions that will guide you through establishing negligence which is crucial to a successful recovery under the Jones Act.

 I understand cruise ships are not always safe.
 How does the law protect me if I am injured?